AribSudia/Saudi-Riyal-Symbol-Woocommerce-WP-Plugin/README.md

 3. Activate the plugin from the WordPress dashboard.

+4. **Activate your free license:**
+   - Get your free license code from: [https://plugins.arib.sa/saudiriyalsymbol](https://plugins.arib.sa/saudiriyalsymbol)
+   - Enter the license key on the plugin's license page in your WordPress dashboard.
+   - Enjoy full features for free!

-4. Clear your cache and check any WooCommerce product or price display.
+5. Clear your cache and check any WooCommerce product or price display.

+---

+## 🧪 Free License Activation

+- After installing and activating the plugin, you must enter a license code.
+- The license is provided **free of charge** from: [https://plugins.arib.sa/saudiriyalsymbol](https://plugins.arib.sa/saudiriyalsymbol).
+- Without activating the license, the plugin features will not work.
+- Upon activation, a 90-day free trial starts.
+You will be reminded to upgrade before the period ends.

 ---